ATLANTIS

 The Atlantis field is a 3-way structure against a large sealing fault to the south.
 The exploration well encountered a gas column of about 160 meters in the Brent Group (the Tarbert, Ness, Etive and Rannoch Formations).
 The gas/water contact was not encountered.
 The thick sand-filled reservoir and high reservoir pressure will enable an efficient drainage and a high recovery of the discovery.

-Norwegian Offshore Directorate (NOD) reports the discovery to contain 10.4 million Sm3 of recoverable oil equivalents (65 MMboe).
+Source Energy currently estimates the discovery to contain 14.1 million Sm3 of recoverable oil equivalents (89 MMboe).
 Since the gas-water contact (GWC) is not proven, a significant upside potential exists in the discovery.

 The PL878 license contains several additional analogue exploration prospects that will be explored as part of the Atlantis maturation.